Mitri-zip/patients-app/README.md

 # Inspiration:

-I built this project to apply and grow my full-stack development skills by creating a real-world patient tracking system with AI support.
-The inspiration came from a desire to streamline how clinics and hospitals manage patient records, improve communication between patients and doctors, and provide a secure digital workflow similar to a real medical setting.
+This project was born from the need to streamline how clinics and hospitals manage patient records and improve communication between doctors and patients.

-The goal was to allow patients and healthcare providers to interact through a centralized, efficient system — cutting down paperwork and improving record accessibility.
+Our goal was to create a real-world digital system that provides secure access, record editing, and AI-powered assistance — while preserving patient privacy.
+By using modern technologies and trusted medical APIs, the app supports better diagnoses and informed patient care.

 This project challenged me to implement real authentication, role-based access, record editing features, and integrate generative AI to assist in clinical decision-making.

+Here is the link to try it out: https://patient-tracker-app-p2df.onrender.com/

 # What it Does:
 Patients App Tracker is a secure full-stack web application where both patients and doctors can log in to manage and view patient records.